jdevfullstack/github-pages-tutorial/README.md

 will be building your site among the three options.

 But there are few considerations:
-- First, the `master` branch can be the source when it's all about building the site.
+- First, the `main` branch can be the source when it's all about building the site.

-- Second, the `gh-pages` can be your choice when your `master` branch is dedicated for your source codes.
+- Second, the `gh-pages` can be your choice when your `main` branch is dedicated for your source codes.

-- Third, the `/docs` folder is a good choice when you want to build your site from scratch where you don't copy the contents of the `master` branch, as in the case of `gh-pages` branch.
+- Third, the `/docs` folder is a good choice when you want to build your site from scratch where you don't copy the contents of the `main` branch, as in the case of `gh-pages` branch.

 Changing the default address is another story, where